SatarupaRC/Python_Coffee-Shop_Data-Analysis/README.md

 **Overview of the Analytical Methods**

-- To get an initial understanding of the data, I conducted some explanatory analysis mainly evolving around the target variable ‘quantity’ sold in the coffee shop.
+- To get an initial understanding of the data, I conducted some exploratory analysis mainly evolving around the target variable ‘quantity’ sold in the coffee shop.
 - For forecasting sales, I have used OLS, and KNN.
 - For predicting the interaction effect of gender and age on sales I have used OLS with interaction term.
 - For measuring the magnitude of quantity change due to a change in price I have used Price Elasticity method.